bsolomon1124/misc/git.md

 Let’s say you've changed two files and want to commit them as two separate changes, but you accidentally type `git add *` and stage them both.
 How can you unstage one of the two?

 Use `git reset HEAD <file>...`.
 Just be careful with `git reset`; it can be dangerous when used with `--hard`.

+### Unmodifying a Modified File

+Separately from the above, if you want to undo changes, use `git checkout -- <file>...`.

+This reverts it back to what it looked like when you last committed (or initially cloned, or however you got it into your working directory).

 ## `git show`